Harsh-Bajpai-1194/Snake-Game/README.md

 # Snake
-This a repo for LekhaJokha
+This a repo for Simple Snake Game.